Hafsid dynasty: Consolidation and division

 After al-Mustansir's death in 1277, the Hafsids were riven by internal conflict, aggravated by interference from Aragon.
 This resulted in a split in the dynasty: one branch ruled from Tunis in the east and another branch ruled from Béjaïa (Bijaya) and Constantine (Qusantina) in the west.
 This division continued to characterize Hafsid politics for much of its history, with the balance of power sometimes shifting from one side to another and with intermittent successes at unifying both branches under one rule.
 After the initial split, the first successful reunification took place under Abu Yahya Abu Bakr II, the ruler of the western branch who managed to take control of Tunis.

+From around the end of the 13th century onward, the Hafsids could no longer rely on the Almohad legacy to legitimize their rule.
+Over the course of the 13th century, the incorporation of Andalusi migrants into both the state and the army, as well as the employ of European Christian mercenaries, left the old Almohad elites as a smaller faction within the ruling system who caused instability rather than providing it.
+Abu Yahya Abu Bakr II's predecessor in Tunis, Abu Zakariya Ibn al-Lihyani, signalled a further break with the Almohad past by having the name of Ibn Tumart (the Almohad founding figure) dropped from the Friday khutba.